Air Europa: Developments since 2025

-In mid 2025, Air France–KLM, Lufthansa and Turkish Airlines approached Globalia to present bids for a stake in Air Europa; by August, both Air France–KLM and Lufthansa abandoned negotiations, leaving Turkish Airlines as the only known remaining bidder.
+In mid-2025, Air France–KLM, Lufthansa and Turkish Airlines approached Globalia to present bids for a stake in Air Europa; by August, both Air France–KLM and Lufthansa abandoned negotiations, leaving Turkish Airlines as the only known remaining bidder.

 Destinations

 Air Europa operates tour services between northern and western Europe and holiday resorts in the Canary Islands and Balearic Islands.
 It also operates domestic scheduled services and long-haul scheduled services to North America and South America from Madrid.
 Its hub is Madrid–Barajas Airport.

+In June 2026, Air Europa announced a new direct route between Madrid and El Salvador, set to launch on 17 December 2026, expanding Air Europa's existing Central American network which already includes direct services to Honduras and Panama.

 Codeshare agreements

 As of January 2025, Air Europa has codeshare agreements with the following airlines: